 Oxford Brookes University presents the Think Human Festival 2020 Photography Competition

-Please carefully check eligibility criteria for each category (see briefs below) BEFORE entering
+Please check eligibility criteria for each category before entering.

 Jim Mortram is a British social documentary photographer and writer, based in Dereham, Norfolk.
 His ongoing project, Small Town Inertia, records the lives of a number of disadvantaged and marginalised people living near to his home, in order to tell stories he believes are under-reported.
 His photographs and writing are published on his website, in zines published by Café Royal Books, and in the book Small Town Inertia published by Bluecoat Press in 2017.
 This work was also exhibited as Small Town Inertia, at the Side Gallery, Newcastle, in 2019.
 In 2013 he was identified as one of twenty photographers credited by the British Journal of Photography as "Ones to Watch".

-Gary Browning is a Professor in Political Theory and Associate Dean for Research and Knowledge Exchange in the Faculty of Humanities and Social Sciences at Oxford Brookes University.
-He is a member of the REF panel for Politics and International relations.
-He is the author of 14 books on a variety of subjects.
-Notable recent monographs include Why Iris Murdoch Matters (Bloomsbury: 2018); A History of Modern Political Thought: The Question of Interpretation (Oxford University Press, 2017); Global Theory from Kant to Hardt and Negri (Palgrave Macmillan: 2013); Critical and Post-critical Political Economy (Palgrave Macmillan: 2011).
+Gary Browning is a Professor in Political Theory and Associate Dean for Research at Oxford Brookes University.
+He is a member of the REF panel for Politics and International relations, and the author of 14 books, on subjects from Irish Murdoch to global theory and modern political thought.

 What does it mean to be masculine in the 21st century?
 How do we face up to the loss of Arctic sea ice?
 What can contemporary dance tell us about human rights?
 Think Human Festival will tackle the latest global themes with a series of captivating talks, debates, activities and performances taking place on campus and throughout Oxford from 1 – 14 February.